 The following general form of the argument principle will be useful.
-It can be proven by the same argument as the one in Theorem 1.12.
+It can be proven by the same argument as the one in the proof of Theorem 1.12.

 THEOREM 1.14.
-Suppose that A(z) is an operator-valued function which is normal with respect to $\partial V$ .
-Let f(z) be a scalar function which is analytic in V and continuous in $\overline{V}$ .
-Then where $z_j$ , $j = 1, ..., \sigma$ , are all the points in V which are either poles or characteristic values of A(z).
+Suppose that A(z) is an operator-valued function which is normal with respect to ∂V .
+Let f(z) be a scalar function which is analytic in V and continuous in \overline{V} .
+Then where z_j , $j = 1, ..., \sigma$, are all the points in V which are either poles or characteristic values of A(z).